Are you looking to make a website? Starting a website can be a terrifying thought specially when you’re not techy. Don’t worry, you’re not alone.

 There are currently more than 59,000 free plugins available for WordPress.
 There are also paid plugins sold by third-party websites and developers.

-Here is our list of essential plugins that you should install on your site right away.
+Here is our list of essential plugins you should install on your site immediately.
 All of them are free.

 - MonsterInsights – Connect your website with Google Analytics and see how visitors find and use your website, so you can keep them coming back.